 You have received this letter because Monterey Peninsula Water Management District (District) is the owner of a water right permit with a pending petition for time extension on file with the State Water Resources Control Board's Division of Water Rights (Division).
 The Division is in the process of working to resolve its current backlog of pending water rights change petitions, including the District's petition to extend the time to complete construction under Permit 20808B.
 The purpose of this letter is to determine if the District is interested in pursuing the petition.
-If the District is interested in pursuing the petition, this letter identifies information that is required in order to continue.
+If the District is interested in pursuing the petition.
+If the District is interested in order to continue.
 If this information is not received, the petition may be cancelled.
 Enforcement may also be considered for any unauthorized uses of water if they exist.